llpeterson/data/presentation.md

 into a message that can be transmitted over the network; that is, the data is *encoded* in a message.
 On the receiving side, the application translates this arriving message into a representation that it can then process; that is, the message is *decoded*.
-Encoding is sometimes called *argument marshalling*, and decoding is sometimes called *unmarshalling*.
+This process is sometimes called *argument marshalling* or *serialization*.
 This terminology comes from the Remote Procedure Call (RPC) world, where the client thinks it is invoking a procedure with a set of arguments, but these arguments are then "brought together and ordered in an appropriate and effective way" to form a network message.

 <figure class="line">
 	<a id="marshal1"></a>